 The Standing Committee is a Counsel of Advice to the Bishop; considers consents for a parish, mission, or ECMN entity to acquire, dispose of, or encumber the real property; approve candidates for ordination to the diaconate or priesthood; and consent to the elections and proposed consecrations of bishops in The Episcopal Church.
 In the event that there is no Bishop, the Standing Committee acts as the Ecclesiastical Authority until a Bishop can be elected.

-To contact the Standing Committee, please email the president, the Rev. Devon Anderson.
+To contact the Standing Committee, please email the president, the Rev. Amelia Arthur.

 The Trustees are responsible for the financial assets—including real estate, investments, loan funds, and planned giving—of ECMN and its faith communities.
 The Trustees also hold title to all real and personal property for mission faith communities in ECMN.
 The Trustees ensure that all property and assets of the church are used and remain available for the use of all Episcopalians engaged in God’s mission.

-To contact the Trustees, please email the vice-chair, the Rev. Morris Goodwin.
+To contact the Trustees, please email the vice president, Barbara Swan.

 Committees of Elected Bodies